Shiladitya of Malwa: Identification

 One theory identifies Xuanzang's Shiladitya as Shiladitya I alias Dharmaditya, the Maitraka king of Vallabhi.
 Xuanzang states that Dhruva-bhata ("Tu-lo-po-po-ta"), the contemporary Maitraka king of Vallabhi ("Fa-la-pi"), was a nephew of Shiladitya.
-Although Shiladitya ruled from Valabhi, his rule aparently extended up to western Malwa, because of which Xuanzang describes him as the ruler of Malwa.
+Although Shiladitya ruled from Valabhi, his rule apparently extended up to western Malwa, because of which Xuanzang describes him as the ruler of Malwa.
 Malwa and Vallabhi were likely part of a single Maitraka-ruled kingdom, but Xuanzang may have described them as independent kingdoms because of confusion.
 According to historian B.P.
-Sinha, "Mo-la-po" did not refer, but to "Malavaka", a part of present-day Gujarat; the name "Malavaka" appears as the name of a region in the inscriptions of hte Maitraka king Dhruva-sena II.
+Sinha, "Mo-la-po" did not refer, but to "Malavaka", a part of present-day Gujarat; the name "Malavaka" appears as the name of a region in the inscriptions of the Maitraka king Dhruva-sena II.

 Shiladitya's known dates are 606 CE and 612 CE, and his father Dhara-sena ruled at least until 589 CE.
 These dates do not align with Xuanzang's statement that Shiladitya ruled 60 years before his own time.
 The proponents of this theor argue that Xuanzang's statement should not be taken literally.

 Historian Radha Kumud Mukherjee identified Shiladitya as a son of the Aulikara king Yashodharman.